-But did you know that you can also make a smoke ring with it?
+You can also make a smoke ring with it.

 - a plastic bottle